 Ayn Rand was a Hollywood writer and reader hanging out with pre-code movie stars like Barbara Stanwyck, watching Three on a Match (with husband Frank O’Connor), Scarface, Night Nurse (bootlegger hero), Dinner at Eight, The Secret Six and old Alma Rubens movies.
 At age 24, newlywed immigrant Ayn Rand was certainly aware of Russian and German anti-jewish fanaticism.
 All of America was painfully aware of Hoover’s solicitous concern for The Accursed Hun.

 The smart Moratorium in Atlas Shrugged is Hank Rearden voluntarily offering rail on credit to Taggart Transcontinental.
-The dumb Moratorium in 1931 was Hoover helping Hitler’s backers arm and control Germany’s government.
-To this Ayn Rand drew too vague an analogy with the Moratorium on Brains in Atlas.
-Nor did she clarify the connection, possibly for fear of weakening Barry Goldwater’s GOP while the Soviet still existed.
+The dumb Moratorium of 1931 was Hoover helping Hitler’s backers arm and control Germany’s government.
+To this Ayn Rand drew too vague an analogy with the Moratorium on Brains in Atlas Shrugged.
+Nor did she clarify the connection–possibly for fear of weakening Barry Goldwater’s GOP while the Soviet still existed.